servo/servo.org/download.md

 * Drag `Servo.app` to the Applications folder
 * Double-click on `Servo.app` to run Servo

+### Troubleshooting

-**Note**: `Servo.app` is not currently signed, so Mac users may have a popup saying "Servo can’t be opened because it is from an unidentified developer."
-If the popup lacks a "proceed anyway" option, close it then right-click `Servo.app` and click "Open."
-This time the popup will have an option to proceed opening the application.
+*Note*: `Servo.app` is not currently signed, Mac users may be unable to open the application.

+**Error**: Dialogue stating "Servo can’t be opened because it is from an unidentified developer."

+**Solution**: Right-click `Servo.app` and choose "Open."
+The dialogue may now allow Servo to be opened.

+**Error**: Dialogue stating '“Servo.app” Not Opened'

+**Solution** Dismiss the dialogue with "Done" and remove the quarantine attribute from Servo: `xattr -r -d com.apple.quarantine /Applications/Servo.app`

   </div>
   <div class="column">